jonheese/moonbeam-bot/README.md

 # Running
 ## docker-compose
 The simplest (and recommended) method to run the Moonbeam is via docker-compose.
-You'll need to set a bunch of environment variables first, so using an `.env` file is recommended.
-It should have the following format:
+There are two options to configure it: 1) create a `config.json` file using the provided `config-dist.json` template, or 2) set a bunch of environment variables using an `.env` file with the following format:

 ```
 # List of plugin class specs to load.
 The example is the full list at this time: